ch-stark/argocdpoliciesblog/blog.md

           name: copied-secret
           namespace: target
    ```
-   The following example shows you how to dynamically configure `mem-limit-range` and `ResourceQuota`:
+   The following example shows you how to dynamically configure a `LimitRange` and a `ResourceQuota`:

    ```
       apiVersion: v1